Airlines expand Hurricane Dorian travel waivers

 Frontier

+Frontier is allowing customers planning to fly to certain Florida cities between Sept.
+2 and Sept.
+3, and who booked those flights before Aug.
+28, to make one free itinerary change with a fee waiver.
+Travel must happen no later than Sept.
+27. See the full list of cities here.

-Frontier is allowing customers scheduled to travel to parts of Puerto Rico and the Dominican Republic to make one free itinerary change.
-Passengers must have flights booked between August 26 and August 30.
-They must have purchased their tickets before August 25 and must travel no later than Sept.
+Frontier is also letting customers scheduled to travel to parts of Puerto Rico and the Dominican Republic to make one free itinerary change.
+Passengers must have flights booked between Aug.
+26 and Aug.
+30. They must have purchased their tickets before Aug.
+25 and must travel no later than Sept.
 20.

 JetBlue

-JetBlue is offering to waive change fees, cancel fees and fare differences for customers scheduled to travel Wednesday and Thursday through Puerto Rico, the Dominican Republic and St. Thomas.
+JetBlue is offering to waive change fees, cancel fees and fare differences for customers scheduled to travel between Aug.
+30 and Sept.
+2 to and from several Florida destinations.
+The original flights must have been booked by Aug.
+29 and the rescheduled flight must happen by Sept.
+10. See the full list of cities here (you may need to scroll down the page).

-Customers must have flights booked between August 28 and August 29.
-They can rebook their flights through September 1.
+Those booked to travel to or from Nassau in the Bahamas on Sunday, Sept.
+1, can reschedule with no fee through Sept.
+7, as long as the booked the flight by Aug.
+29.

 Spirit

-scheduled to travel through August 30 to Puerto Rico, Dominican Republic and Haiti can rebook through Sept.
+Those scheduled to travel through Aug.
+30 to Puerto Rico, Dominican Republic and Haiti can rebook through Sept.
 5 to have the change fee waived and with no fare difference.
 After that, the change fee will still be waived but passengers will have to pay the fare difference.

 Southwest